mozilla/bigquery-etl/docs/cookbooks/common_workflows.md

 1. Run `./bqetl query validate telemetry_derived.clients_daily_v6` to dry run and format the query
 1. Run `./bqetl query schema update telemetry_derived.clients_daily_v6` to make local `schema.yaml` updates
 1. Copy and paste the new fields in `schema.yaml` to the schemas for `clients_daily_joined_v1`, `clients_last_seen_v1` and `clients_first_seen_v1`
+1. Run `pytest tests/sql/moz-fx-data-shared-prod/telemetry_derived/clients_daily_v6` and update the test cases as needed to tolerate the new fields
 1. Open PR with changes
     * CI may be failing at this point due too mismatch of deployed schemas
 1. PR reviewed and approved